 • AMD: B- and X-series typically allow overclocking; A-series do not.

 • Judge VRMs (phase count & heatsinks) if you plan to push a 200 W CPU.
-Good VRMs keep temperatures—and your stress level—low.
+Good VRMs keep temperatures low, which matters for stability too.

 2.4 TL;DR (You’re Skimming Anyway)